isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-youtube/index.md

 Equally, it carries with it the flip screen (for selfies as noted above) and still has the same sensor as the Canon 80D.
 Therefore, the Canon SL2 will give you the same quality of YouTube videos like the premium cameras.
 The Dual-Pixel autofocus has no match in the autofocus systems today.
 These best cameras for filming also have flip screens for selfies, microphone inputs (for better audio) and are super easy to use.

-Also, check the concert or lives show's cameras [here](https://pestpolicy.com/best-camera-for-concerts/).
-It has an even faster processor and a mic input.
+Also, check the concert or lives show's cameras [here](https://pestpolicy.com/best-camera-for-concerts/).It has an even faster processor and a mic input.
 Further, the time-lapse modes are inbuilt into this fantastic camera.
 Despite that, I would recommend the RX100 or the G7 X for your vlogging tasks; the Canon SL2 is also enormous for vlogging.
 This is because it's lighter compared to other Canon DSLRs, and it has a flip screen.

 Therefore, I consider this camera as feature-rich, light, and easy to use.
 As a YouTuber, you'll need something that works, is easy to use, and will always keep you on focus - which the Dual Pixel autofocus does best.
 One more thing I envy with this Canon SL2 Camera, and some of the newer ones such as 7DD and T7i, is they've incorporated the beginner mode.